paraspell/docs/docs/contribution-guidelines.md

 # 🛠️ Contributing to `xcm-tools`

 # ⚠️ BUG BOUNTY IS CURRENTLY BEING RESTRUCTURALIZED TO PREVENT AI AGENTS FROM OPENING MULTIPLE ISSUES AND PRS.
+CONSIDER BUG BOUNTY INACTIVE AT THE MOMENT.
+WE WILL DO OUR BEST TO BRING IT BACK ASAP!

 Thank you for your interest in contributing to `xcm-tools`!
 We run an open Bug Bounty Program that rewards contributors for reporting and fixing bugs in the project.